 There are some schemes available whereby you can purchase a percentage of a property if you cannot afford to buy your first home.
 The most common scheme is where you purchase a percentage of the property and a housing association owns the remaining share, for which you pay rent.
 You would usually own anything between 25% and 75% of the property’s market value.
 During your period of ownership, you can purchase more shares in the property, called staircasing, and this would also affect the rent you pay.

 Harold G Walker can advise you on the Stamp Duty position when purchasing a shared ownership property because whether or not this is payable will depend on certain circumstances.
 The team of experts will guide you through the process of Shared Ownership and explain your options clearly.

 Equity Release is where a homeowner releases some of their equity in their property to give them some additional cash.
 These monies can be used for your own purpose.
-The conveyancing team offer specialist advice, working in conjunction with your financial adviser to provide a professional, efficient and friendly service.
+The conveyancing team offers specialist advice, working in conjunction with your financial adviser to provide a professional, efficient, and friendly service.

 If you are considering Equity Release speak to a member of the Conveyancing team who will be happy to advise you and explain your options.

 A friend recommended that I use Harold G Walker Solicitors as she thought they were excellent and I wouldn’t hesitate to recommend them to my friends.